Lowrider bicycle: History

 In the 1990s, Alberto Lopez, who was a publisher at the magazine, crafted the Aztlan Cruiser bike.
 The first bike to be featured on the cover of the magazine was known as "Claim Jumper" and owned by Danny Galvez, Jr. of Los Angeles, California.
 The bike elevated standards for crafting of lowrider bikes throughout the country: "everyone started slamming their bikes by bending their forks as radically as possible to give the bikes that old school flavor."

 In the 1990s, bike mechanic and designer Warren Wong, who worked with BMX bikes, became a pioneer in lowrider bicycle history with his wheel design.
 He became known as the "Wheel King" and crafted a unique clover-laced design which became known as his "Body Count."
 These were an important development in lowrider wheels that were later duplicated by others.

 In the late 1990s, popular American advertisements by various corporations began to use the bikes in ads in order to capitalize on its popularity.
 This expanded the bike's notoriety further, pushing its reach internationally.
 The Lowrider Bicycle magazine expanded its reach and became more popular.

 In 1996, the documentary "Low y Cool" was created on the lowrider bike scene in Tucson, Arizona.
 It challenged the violent Hollywood image portrayed of Chicano youth in films like “Blood in, Blood out,” “American Me” and “Mi Vida Loca."
 In 2000, the bikes were featured in Chicano techno artist DJ Rolando's video for "Knights of the Jaguar," which showed various portraits of Chicano life in Detroit.

 The Los Chilangos lowriding bicycle club of Mexico City formed in 2014.
 In a story on the group, one photographer who followed the group credited the importance of the Chicano culture in bridging lowriding bike culture across the border and expanding its popularity in Mexico.

 The bikes are still featured in advertisements as of 2022 and remain an important cultural symbol of pride for Chicanas and Chicanos.
-A article for The Daily Chela by Brandon Loran Maxwell noted that there is a resurgence of lowrider bicycles occurring.
+An article for The Daily Chela by Brandon Loran Maxwell noted that there is a resurgence of lowrider bicycles occurring.